CREGG CASTLE, CORRANDULLA, COUNTY GALWAY, IRELAND: € 750,000

 or call Helen Cassidy on 087 2463748

-Description: Historic Irish estate with an imposing castle and extensive traditional outbuildings in a mature, private setting.
+Description: Historic Irish Castle on about 20 acres with extensive traditional outbuildings in a mature, private setting.

-Extensive range of traditional outbuildings and stores Walled garden Gate Lodge (3 bedrooms) Ring-fenced farmland and mature woods
+Extensive range of traditional outbuildings and stores, Walled garden.

 Historical Note: